DivyamaniNidhi/Weather-App/README.md

 - Font Awesome for icons
 - OpenWeatherMap API

-## Known Issues and Limitations
-- The application currently does not support autocomplete for city names in the search bar.
-- Due to limitations of the OpenWeatherMap API, some cities may not return accurate or complete weather information.

 ### Deployment

 The application is deployed using Vercel and can be accessed at https://weather-app-nu-sandy-41.vercel.app/.